Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to rifampin, rifabutin (Mycobutin), rifapentine (Priftin), any other medications, or any of the ingredients in rifampin capsules.
 Ask your doctor or pharmacist for a list of the ingredients.

-- tell your doctor if you are taking any of the following medications: atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva), saquinavir (Invirase), tipranavir (Aptivus), or ritonavir (Norvir) and saquinavir (Invirase) taken together.
+- tell your doctor if you are taking any of the following medications: atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva), praziquantel (Biltricide), saquinavir (Invirase), tipranavir (Aptivus), or ritonavir (Norvir) and saquinavir (Invirase) taken together.
 Your doctor will probably tell you not to take rifampin if you are taking any of these medications.
+If you are taking rifampin and need to take praziquantal (Biltricide), you should wait at least 4 weeks after you stop taking rifampin before you begin to take praziquantel.

 - tell your doctor if you are taking or using hormonal contraceptives (birth control pills, patches, rings, implants, and injections).
 Rifampin can decrease the effectiveness of hormonal contraceptives.
 You should use another method of birth control while taking this medication.
 Talk to your doctor about birth control while taking rifampin.